Skip to content

 Why Switch Baby Formula?

-Deciding to switch your baby’s formula is a common part of the feeding journey — and sometimes, it’s exactly what your little one needs.
+Deciding to switch your baby’s formula is a common part of the feeding journey.
 Most of the time, the decision is based on your baby’s age, development, or changing nutritional needs.
-But other factors like ingredient preferences, cost or guidance from your pediatrician can also play a role.
+But other factors like recalls, ingredient preferences, cost or guidance from your pediatrician also play a role.

-Whatever your reason, understanding why a switch might make sense can help you feel more confident and supported as you make the best choice for your baby — and for you.
+Whatever your reason, understanding why to switch can help you feel more confident and supported as you make the best choice for your baby — and for you.
 Here are some of the most common reasons parents decide to change baby formula:

 Many babies begin their feeding journey with a gentle or partially hydrolyzed formula.
-These formulas are made with milk proteins that are broken down into smaller pieces, making them easier to digest, especially for younger babies or those with mild tummy sensitivities.
-They can help ease fussiness, gas or general discomfort in those early months.
+These formulas are made with lots of whey protein that is broken down into smaller pieces, making it easier to digest — especially for younger babies or those with mild tummy sensitivities.
+They can help with fussiness or gas in those early months.

 But as your baby grows (usually between 6 and 12 months), their digestive system also matures.
 At this stage, most little ones are ready to handle intact milk proteins — the kind found in routine formulas.
 Switching to a standard formula can support their evolving nutritional needs while continuing to fuel healthy growth and development.

-Routine formulas like Bobbie Organic Original infant formula are crafted to provide complete nutrition in a milk-based formula that’s a stepping stone to what toddlers and older children consume in whole cow’s milk, supporting healthy growth and development.
+Routine formulas like Bobbie Organic Whole Milk infant formula are crafted to provide complete nutrition in a milk-based formula that’s a stepping stone to what toddlers and older children consume in whole cow’s milk, supporting healthy growth and development.

 But if your baby is thriving and no longer needs a specialty formula, switching to a routine option can make a big difference financially.
-For example, moving from Bobbie Organic Gentle to Bobbie Organic Original can save families over $200 in just the second half of their baby’s first year (when subscribing).
+For example, moving from Bobbie Organic Gentle to Bobbie Whole Milk formula can save families over $200 in just the second half of their baby’s first year (when subscribing).

 Those savings add up quickly — and the best part?
 You’re still giving your baby high-quality organic nutrition that supports their growth and development.